ivliag/handy-svg/README.md

 );
 ```

-I assume here that you use `file-loader` for bundling your svg-files and get public url to svg file in `iconSrc`, like so:
+I assume here that you use `file-loader` for bundling your svg-files and get public url to SVG file in `iconSrc`, like so:
 ```javascript
 module.exports = {
     module: {